-In this section, we present the main result of our theoretical analysis.
+In this section, we present the main results of our theoretical analysis.
 We start by describing the risk-sharing motives of both level and volatility shocks.
-We are the first ones to connect recursive risk-sharing to our evidence on consumption volatility dynamics both within country and in the cross-section of countries.
+To our knowledge, we are the first to connect recursive risk sharing to evidence on consumption volatility dynamics both within country and in the cross section of countries.
 We then assess the quantitative performance of our model by means of simulations and show that a frictionless recursive risk-sharing scheme can rationalize our empirical findings.

-4.1 Risk Sharing Motives
+4.1 Risk-Sharing Motives

-Risk-sharing of level shocks.
-In Figure 3(a), we report the response of the variables of interest to a short-run level shock (left panels) and to a long-run level shock (right panels) to the growth rate of the endowment of the home country.
-Note that on
+Risk sharing of level shocks.
+In figure 3(a), we report the response of the variables of interest to a short-run level shock (left panels) and to a long-run level shock (right panels) to the growth rate of the endowment of the home country.
+Note that on impact the short-run shock is sizeably larger than the long-run shock (figure 3(a), first row of panels).
+However, the long-run shock is highly persistent, and it ultimately affects the growth rate of the home endowment for a large number of periods.